danybeltran/atomic-state-docs/readme.md

 # [Atomic State](https://atomic-state.com)

-Atomic State is a state managment library for React, inspired by Recoil.
+Atomic State is a state management library for React, inspired by Recoil.

 Feel free to contribute 😊